Write to Editor

 Each scene is very nicely executed making it a pleasure to watch be it when the three women are dealing with their frustrations in the middle of the night or when Amitabh and Arjun are trying to stop people from urinating in public areas.
 The emotions are beautifully relayed across the screen.

-Amitabh Bachchan is mesmerizing and and has delivered an intense performance.
-Preity Zinta's role is her most un-bubbly one, yet remarkable.
+Amitabh Bachchan is mesmerizing and and has delivered an intense performance in The Last Lear.
+Preity Zinta’s role is her most un-bubbly one, yet remarkable.
 Shefali Shah is also fantastic.
 Arjun Rampal is in his best performance ever.

 Harish Mishra - Amitabh Bachchan